maxzheng/great-life-guide/README.md

 Exercise
 --------

 Exercise daily at least 30 minutes a day.
 Any form of exercise is fine, but yoga trains BESF (Balance, Endurance, Strenth, and Flexibility) and is highly recommended.
 Be sure to do some through the day as it [improves cognitive functions](https://www.scientificamerican.com/article/why-do-you-think-better-after-walk-exercise/) by providing more blood (energy/oxygen) to the brain and stimulates hippocampus.

+To improve strength and endurance, you have to push your muscle until it is exhausted.
+Once exhausted, then it rebuilds during rest to become stronger.
+Careful not to push too hard or it might cause damage -- feel soreness from exhaustion, not pain.
+Once exhausted, it provides a signal to the body that the muscle is not strong enough for what it needs to do.

 Happiness
 ---------